splunk/public-o11y-docs/apm/span-tags/cmms.rst

 You can create custom MMS at the service level and the endpoint (span) level.
 When you create a custom dimension for a service-level MMS, APM generates MMS that include the service-level metrics with your chosen indexed span tag or process as a custom dimension.
 If you add endpoint-level metrics as well, APM generates MMS that include span-level metrics, with your chosen indexed span tag or process as a custom dimension.

 When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts.
-See :ref:`pm-alert-visualize`.
+See :ref:`charts-dashboards-alerts`.

 To learn more about a specific scenario for custom MMS: :ref:`custom-metricset`.